 Deliver a new park at Hope Street and investigate the delivery of a new riverfront amphitheatre

-Deliver a 10,000 square metre riverfront park through the redevelopment of strategic sites, and investigate the delivery of a riverfront amphitheatre within this space.
+Deliver a 10,000 square metre riverfront park through the redevelopment of strategic sites.
+Iinvestigate the delivery of a riverfront amphitheatre within this space.

 Implement a high-frequency bus service

-Implement a high-quality and high-frequency bus transport service to directly connect Kurilpa with the CBD and inner-city locations.
+Implement a high-quality and high-frequency bus transport service to directly connect Kurilpa with the Central Business District and inner-city locations.

 Deliver an urban playground under the viaducts